Mikejo5000/vsts-docs-pr/docs/pipelines/release/cosmos-db-ci-cd.md

 ## Set up CD to Azure for your App

 The CI for the sample app produces the artifacts needed for deployment to Azure.
+Follow the steps below to create a release definition which uses the CI artifacts for deploying a Cosmos DB instance.

 1. Select **Release** to create a release definition linked to the build artifacts from the CI pipeline you created with the previous steps.